-Only for those with certain specified medical conditions, these let you unlock even more cash from your home, and you may qualify for better lifetime mortgage rates.
+This is only for those with certain specified medical conditions.
+It lets you unlock even more cash from your home, and you may qualify for better lifetime mortgage rates.

 Interest-only lifetime mortgage

-An interest-only lifetime mortgage lets you access a cash lump from your home, but rather than rolling up interest over the years, you pay off a certain amount of interest monthly.
+An interest-only lifetime mortgage lets you access a cash lump sum from your home.
+But rather than rolling up interest over the years, you pay off a certain amount of interest monthly.

 This helps to reduce the amount needed to pay back on the equity release mortgage from the sale of your home when you pass away.

 When you speak to an expert adviser, they will talk through all the different equity release mortgage options and help you decide on the best option for you.

 Interest rates on your lifetime mortgage will depend on different factors, such as which type of plan you choose and how long it runs for.

 While interest rates are always changing, in February 2023 the Equity Release Council said on average the equity release interest rate was 6.21%(www.over50choices.co.uk opens in a new tab).